spectrocloud/librarium/content/docs/06-integrations/00-prometheus-agent.md

 The following dashboards are available by default:

-- Kubernetes/System/API Server: A view of the resources and status of the Kubernetes cluster that is hosting the Prometheus server.
+- Kubernetes/System/API Server: A view of the resources and status of the Kubernetes cluster hosting the Prometheus server.

 - Kubernetes/Views/Global: An aggregate view of all the resources used by Kubernetes clusters.